-A Marine Mammal Mitigation Plan (MMMP) is a written and finalised document listing appropriate mitigation measures that should be utilised during offshore activities that are likely to produce underwater noise and vibration levels capable of potentially causing injury and disturbance to marine mammals.
+An MMMP is a written and finalised document listing appropriate mitigation measures during offshore activities that are likely to produce underwater noise and vibration levels capable of potentially causing injury or disturbance to marine mammals.

 OSC’s MMMPs are always tailor made to suit regulatory requirements anywhere in the world.
 Marine Mammal Mitigation Plans should be agreed upon, and submitted to the appropriate regulator, at least four months prior to commencement of works.